 As I write about these gingerdoodles, I realize “gingerdoodle” sounds like the latest breed of dog everyone wants — cute, golden brown and super cuddly!
-While these cookies will not cuddle you back, they are cute, golden brown and perfect for the holiday season!
+While these cookies will not cuddle you back, but they are cute golden brown and perfect for the holiday season!

-Pumpkin pie spice, cinnamon, ginger and molasses give these cookies a warm and cozy flavor thats perfect for Christmastime.
-The perfect cookie if you’re looking for a gluten and dairy free option that doesn’t sacrifice taste or texture.
+Pumpkin pie spice, cinnamon, ginger and molasses give these cookies a warm and cozy flavor thats perfect for the holiday season.
+They’re the perfect cookie if you’re looking for a gluten and dairy free option that doesn’t sacrifice taste or texture.

-you can even add some pomegranate seeds to the ones with icing on top to make them extra festive and delicious.
+I like adding pomegranate seeds on top of the iced ones to give them an extra festive touch and pop of color.
 I love putting pomegranate seeds on everything this time of year and they’re packed with antioxidants too!

 ingredients for paleo gingerdoodle cookies